-In order to meet patients’ needs, the majority of outpatient rehab programs offer their services on evenings and weekends.
+In order to meet patients’ needs, the majority of outpatient programs offer their services on evenings and weekends.
 Therapy sessions for individuals in outpatient rehab meet three to five times a week, from two to four hours each time.
 Patients in outpatient rehab are empowered to overcome their addictions and spend time with loved ones while meeting their other commitments.

 Outpatient rehab at treatment centers in the state of Washington offers patients various levels of therapy, depending on the individual’s state of substance abuse.
-There are three structures for outpatient treatment programs: intensive outpatient treatment, partial hospitalization outpatient treatment, and therapy and counseling.
+There are three structures for outpatient treatment programs: intensive outpatient programs, partial hospitalization outpatient treatment, and therapy and counseling.

 Treatment centers in the state of Washington offer outpatient rehab programs for people with alcohol and drug addictions.
 Experts recommend outpatient rehab for individuals with mild to moderate alcohol and drug abuse symptoms.
 According to the National Institute on Drug Abuse, signs of alcohol abuse include:

 Alternatively, drug addiction isn’t only limited to illegal substances such as heroin and cocaine.
-Drug abuse can involve using more than the recommended dosage of prescription drugs, nicotine, over-the-counter medicines, and other legal substances.
+Abuse that requires addiction treatment can involve using more than the recommended dosage of prescription drugs, nicotine, over-the-counter medicines, and other legal substances.
 People suffering from long-term alcohol or drug addiction are encouraged to consider inpatient rehab.
 Long-term substance abuse requires patients to undergo detoxification and possibly medical intervention if they experience detox side effects.

 Addiction is a disease that impacts the brain and negatively influences a person’s behavior.
 When an individual is suffering from addiction, they no longer can exhibit self-control over the amounts they consume.

 Group therapy is defined as any type of therapy intended to reduce substance abuse symptoms and involves two or more people seeking recovery treatment.
 This type of therapy is beneficial for persons in outpatient rehab.
 It offers peer support and encouragement from others recovering from substance abuse.
 Individuals in outpatient rehab can regard the problems their peers’ experience and be mindful of the problem-solving techniques their peers utilize.

 One-on-one counseling or individual therapy in outpatient rehab partners patients with experienced and licensed therapists.
 Together, the patient and his or her therapist work to discover what specific triggers led to the patient’s addiction.
 Therapists then create a plan for his or her patient to overcome the issues that resulted in their substance addiction.

 The 12-step program was established by the Alcoholics Anonymous founders and is a set of guidelines used to overcome alcohol addiction and lead to lifelong recovery.
-Free by the Sea’s 12-step meetings enable persons in outpatient rehab the opportunity to explore their spirituality.
+Free by the Sea’s 12-step meetings enable persons in outpatient drug rehab the opportunity to explore their spirituality.
 Oftentimes, 12-step programs result in patients experiencing positive changes when they identify what the higher power means to them.

 Family therapy is another type of therapy offered to patients in outpatient drug rehab.
 This form of therapy helps to heal strained relationships caused by the individual’s addiction.
 It gives family members insight into the turmoil people were suffering from while under the influence of their substance addiction.
 Additionally, Free by the Sea offers patients in outpatient rehab recreational therapy.

 Recreational therapy allows patients to play basketball, volleyball, use the gym, or enjoy Free by the Sea’s beachfront property.

 Outpatient drug rehab allows patients to receive treatment for their substance abuse while still residing in their homes and engaging in their daily routines.
 Although people in outpatient rehab benefit from its flexibility, they must attend treatment at their specified times.
 Regularly showing up for their appointments allows patients to continue receiving counseling and medication.
-Alternatively, inpatient/residential treatment requires that individuals live on the premises where the treatment center is located.
+Alternatively, residential treatment requires that individuals live on the premises where the treatment center is located.

-Another important factor to consider when deciding between outpatient rehab and inpatient treatment is the cost associated with each.
-Due to the high level of care associated with inpatient treatment, patients pay much more for their treatment than outpatient patients.
+Another important factor to consider when deciding between outpatient drug rehab and inpatient treatment is the cost associated with each.
+Due to the high level of care with inpatient treatment, patients pay much more for their treatment than outpatient patients.
 Alternatively, insurance companies cover the majority of outpatient rehab programs.
 The cost depends on the out-of-pocket deductible associated with the individual’s insurance plan.

 We highly encourage individuals addicted to heroin, oxycodone, or other opioids to consider inpatient rehab.
 Patients with these types of severe drug addictions require detoxification, which can cause withdrawal symptoms and possible life-threatening health issues.
 We also recommend clients with severe co-occurring conditions consider more intensive treatment.
 Co-occurring disorders often require specialized treatment.